-I’m Rory Hearne, the Social Democrats TD Dublin North-West.
+I’m Rory Hearne, the Social Democrats TD for Dublin North-West.

 I have been elected to replace Róisín Shortall TD, as your Social Democrats candidate for Dublin North-West.